-Tech Innovation Lab.
-Located in shared workspace, Public Innovation could recruit teams of developers, designers, and business analysts that are sponsored by specific organizations to develop a solution to a specific problem.
+Innovation Lab.
+Located in shared work-space, Public Innovation could recruit teams of developers, designers, and business analysts who are sponsored by organizations to develop a solution to a specific problem.
 These teams could produce turnkey applications that would then be donated to public agencies and open sourced for others to scale.

 Capacity Building.
-Later into its lifecycle, Public Innovation may evolve into a consulting firm consisting of designers, policy experts, ethnographers, facilitators, and others to respond to requests for proposals (RFPs) and build public sector capacity at a competitive cost advantage (given the assumed nonprofit status).
+Later into its lifecycle, Public Innovation may evolve into a consulting firm consisting of designers, policy experts, ethnographers, facilitators, and others to respond to requests for proposals (RFPs) and build public sector capacity at a competitive price point (given the assumed nonprofit status).

 Practitioner Workshops.
-As new public policies are adopted at the federal, state, and local levels, Public Innovation could convene workshops to share innovative administrative approaches and facilitate intergovernmental dialogue to promote cross-jurisdictional collaboration.
+As new public policies are adopted at the federal, state, and local levels, Public Innovation could convene workshops to share innovative approaches to administration and facilitate interagency dialogue to promote cross-jurisdictional collaboration.

 User Groups.
-To involve non-expert members of the public, the organization might enlist citizens to join a user group that would consist of volunteers who are willing to meet for an evening and provide feedback through usability testing of new prototypes of public service designs and applications.
+To involve non-expert members of the public, the organization might enlist citizens to join a user group that would consist of volunteers who are willing to meet for an evening and provide feedback through usability testing of new public service design and application prototypes.
 User group members would be compensated with food and beverages, along with gift cards for donating their time.

 Public Agency Ratings.
 Public Innovation also could build a Yelp for Government application that would break down information asymmetries and highlight areas of needed improvement.
 Such a system also would provide an incentive for public agencies to focus on excellence.
-Of course, it would need to include mechanisms that protect the integrity of the application's purpose.
+Of course, it would need to include mechanisms that protect the integrity of the application's core purpose.

 Social Innovation Fund.
-The organization might consider managing an innovation fund that would provide resources in the form of grants to other nonprofits that are interested in tackling a specific social problems through innovative approaches.
-One variation on this idea is the management of social impact bonds, which are a new method of bringing private sector capital into the social space and minimizing risk to the public sector.
+The organization might consider managing an innovation fund that would provide resources in the form of grants to other nonprofits that are interested in tackling specific social problems through innovative approaches.
+One variation on this idea is the management of social impact bonds, which are a new method of bringing private sector capital into the social space and minimizing public sector risk.